How to create and use functions in Kotlin

 fun Int.isEven(): Boolean = (this % 2 == 0)

-With this function we are expressing in a function that extends from integer data types that checks if a number is even or not; to use it we can do the following:
+With this function, we are expressing in a function that extends from integer data types to verify if a number is even or not; to use it we can do the following:

 println(10.isEven())

-As we indicated at the beginning, we can also use the extension functions in other types of structures such as class; for example, taking the above Person class that we defined in the Classes in Kotlin: empty classes, constructors and properties entry:
+As we indicated at the beginning, we can also use extension functions in other types of structures like classes; for example, taking the previous Persona class:

 class Persona(nombre: String, apellido: String, edad: Int) {